 For maximum effectiveness and to ensure the teeth-straightening process continues, aligners may need to be changed.
 However, the frequency depends on your dentist’s assessment of the efficacy of the current set and your predetermined goals.

 A new set is appointed in line with the progress you’ve made.
 Each new aligner will smoothly and progressively shift your teeth back in place, until you reach your beautiful new smile.

 What If I Break My Invisalign Braces?

 Invisalign is not easily breakable, so rest assured that routine usage would not harm the structural strength of the aligners.

 However, if you do find yourself in a situation where you have broken your aligners, make sure to contact your cosmetic dental clinic ASAP.
-Only the dentist you work with will know about your current progress and is the best person to advise whether you should wear a previously used set of aligners, go for the next set of aligners or just simply order a new one.
-Invisalign utilizes cutting-edge technology to provide you with a teeth straightening solution that is more effective and less painful than any other.
+Only the dentist you work with will know about your current progress and will be in a better position to advise whether you should wear a previously used set of aligners, go for the next set of aligners or just simply order a new one.
+Invisalign utilizes modern technology to provide you with a teeth straightening solution that is more effective and less painful than other competing products.
 If you have any more questions, feel free to contact Orchard Scotts Dental.